-The HUB for Excellence in eHealth Research (or “eHealth HUB”) involves School of Nursing researchers who are harnessing novel technologies to improve health care and health outcomes.
-To foster transdisciplinary collaboration, methodological innovation, and development of new investigators, the eHealth Hub offers important infrastructure support for technology-enabled research that is grounded in behavioral theory and guided by principles of team science and user-centered design.
+The HUB for Excellence in eHealth Research (or “eHealth HUB”) brings together School of Nursing researchers, trainees and our transdisciplinary collaborators who are harnessing novel technologies and data science to improve health care and health outcomes.
+The goals of the hub are to foster collaboration, methodological innovation, and the inclusion of patients, providers and consumers in the co-creation of eHealth solutions to maximize their benefits and reduce their risks.
+The eHealth Hub offers important infrastructure support for technology-enabled research and data science that is grounded in behavioral theories and guided by principles of team science, user-centered design and design-justice.

 - The Interactive Health Technologies (IHT) Core focuses on the use of interactive technologies for the assessment and delivery of interventions applying the principles of user-centered design, design-justice, and strategies that support long-term engagement in the use of technology to support sustained behavior change and engagement in health care programs.
 The assessments include passive and or active measurement with EMA or wearable sensors.
 Delivery of interventions is typically accomplished via engagement with interactive smartphone apps, the web or telehealth targeting specific health and self-management behaviors.

 Salah S. Al-Zaiti, PhD, RN, Core Facilitator

 Young Ji Lee, PhD, MS, RN, Co- Facilitator